RikEnde/spock-rectangles/README.md

 # Known issues:

 I had to time box this.
+Known bugs and missing features:
-The points of intersection are not reported.
+- The points of intersection are not reported.